-Astellas Enters into Definitive Agreement to Acquire Iveric Bio
+Astellas Enters Into Definitive Agreement to Acquire Iveric Bio

 01.05.2023 01:00:00

--Acquisition price of US$40 per share in cash, representing a total equity value of approximately US$5.9 billion-

-TOKYO and PARSIPPANY, N.J., April 30, 2023 /PRNewswire/ -- Astellas Pharma Inc. (TSE: 4503, President and CEO: Naoki Okamura, "Astellas") and Iveric bio, Inc. (NASDAQ: ISEE, CEO: Glenn P. Sblendorio, "Iveric Bio") today announced that on April 29, 2023 (Japan time), the Companies have entered into a definitive agreement under which Astellas through Berry Merger Sub, Inc., a wholly-owned subsidiary of Astellas US Holding, Inc., has agreed to acquire 100% of the outstanding shares of Iveric Bio for US$40.00 per share in cash for a total equity value of approximately US$5.9 billion (the "Acquisition").
+Astellas Pharma Inc. (TSE: 4503, President and CEO: Naoki Okamura, "Astellas”) and IVERIC Bio, Inc. (NASDAQ: ISEE, CEO: Glenn P. Sblendorio, "Iveric Bio”) today announced that on April 29, 2023 (Japan time), the Companies have entered into a definitive agreement under which Astellas through Berry Merger Sub, Inc., a wholly-owned subsidiary of Astellas US Holding, Inc., has agreed to acquire 100% of the outstanding shares of IVERIC bio for US$40.00 per share in cash for a total equity value of approximately US$5.9 billion (the "Acquisition”).
 In the Acquisition, Iveric Bio will become an indirectly wholly-owned subsidiary of Astellas.
 The total equity value of Iveric Bio in the Acquisition assumes that there are approximately 148.2 million outstanding shares of Iveric Bio common stock on a fully diluted basis.
-The purchase price represents a premium of 64% to Iveric Bio's unaffected closing share price of US$24.33 on March 31, 2023, and a premium of 75% to Iveric Bio's 30 trading day volume weighted average price as of March 31, 2023.
+The purchase price represents a premium of 64% to Iveric Bio’s unaffected closing share price of US$24.33 on March 31, 2023, and a premium of 75% to Iveric Bio’s 30 trading day volume weighted average price as of March 31, 2023.
 The Boards of Directors of both companies have unanimously approved the transaction.

 1. Strategic Objectives of the Acquisition